HIRWA13/Flutter-Dice-Roller-App/README.md

 ->  This is a widget that helps us set up good looking screen layouts in our app when using the `MaterialApp Widget` -> it contains widgets that we can use to build and customize to get our desired UI.

+## Types in Dart and Flutter:

+Why do we need types in Flutter?

+-> Dart is a type-safe language
+-> The type feature exists in dart so that we won't work with wrong types in the wrong  place

+### Most used  types in dart:

+- int -> for integer numbers, numbers without decimal places, eg: 29, -15

+- double -> for fractional numbers, numbers with decimal places, eg: 3.91, -12.81

+- num -> integer or fractional numbers,  numbers with or without decimal places, 15, 15.01, -2.82

+- String -> Text, Text, wrapped with single or double quotes, 'Hello world'

+- bool   -> Boolean values, true or  false, [true or false]

+- Object -> Any kind of object, the base type of all values.
+'Hi', 29, false